Parents, carers, children and young people

-- the school, college or further education provider’s Google domain for G Suite for Education
+- the school, college or further education institution’s Google domain for G Suite for Education

-- a recovery email address, which must be on a different domain to the school, college or further education provider’s domain
+- a recovery email address, which must be on a different domain to the school, college or further education institution’s domain

 If you’re not sure how to find this information, you should ask your IT support for help.

 If the school or college you’re ordering for does not currently use an education platform, you can apply for DfE-funded support to get access to either G Suite for Education or Office 365 Education.

 Read more information about preparing Google Chromebooks for pupils.

 During the ordering process, we’ll ask for your Apple School Manager (ASM) Organisation ID.
 We recommend you find this ID in advance to avoid any delay in ordering.

 It’s a 7 to 8 digit number that can be found by following these steps: